eryxcoop/cardano-zk-proof-of-innocence/README.md

 Modify the two functions that invoke Circom, in this version it happens in two places: On `compiler_above_version` (around line 240) and `compile` (around line 87)

-Replace the calls to circom with the full path to your installed version (e.g., ~/.cargo/bin/circom), assuming that’s where Circom 2.1 was installed via the setup instructions.

-> ⚠️ If you installed Circom elsewhere, be sure to update the path accordingly.
+Replace the calls to circom with the full path to your installed version (e.g., ~/.cargo/bin/circom), assuming that’s where Circom 2.1 was installed via the setup instructions(If you installed Circom elsewhere, be sure to update the path accordingly).

 We recognize this workaround is not ideal and plan to address it with a cleaner, long-term solution.

-Running the Tests
+**Running the Tests**

 Once the workaround is applied, you can run individual test files using:

 ```bash